 - When paying the total amount due would cause undue financial hardship

-- Filing for Bankruptcy: This is typically a last-ditch effort for taxpayers in difficult financial straits, and should only be considered as a last resort.
+- Filing for Bankruptcy: This is typically a last-ditch effort for taxpayers in difficult financial straits and should only be considered as a last resort.

 - It’s been 240 days: The IRS must have assessed your income tax debt 240 days before you file a petition for bankruptcy.
-However, this time limit can be extended if the IRS suspended collections due to installment agreements, currently uncollectible status, or offer in compromise filings.
+However, this time limit can be extended if the IRS suspended collections due to installment agreements, currently uncollectible status, or Offer in Compromise filings.
 In some cases, you may be able to file for bankruptcy if the IRS has yet to assess your debt.

 - Your debt is three years old: You can only discharge tax debt through bankruptcy if your tax return was due at least three years prior.

-- You didn’t commit fraud or evasion: If you filed fraudulent return or you attempted to avoid paying your taxes, you cannot file for bankruptcy.
+- You didn’t commit fraud or evasion: If you filed a fraudulent return or you attempted to avoid paying your taxes, you cannot file for bankruptcy.